meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 In addition to these hours we have provided, and will provide, a significant amount of work and services for no charge.
 They include:

 - The initial 2-3 Months of development it took to get the project where it is today.
-- 1-2 hours (depending on participation) of office hours in which Sandy and Luis will be available for support, feedback, and ideation with the community (First hour was attending by 10+ community members)
+- 1 hour weekly office hours in which Sandy and Luis will be available for support, feedback, and ideation with the community (First hour was attending by 10+ community members).
 - 1 hour bi-weekly live release/demo meetings at the conclusion of each sprint
-- 3 bi-monthly "Hackathons", sponsored by Stake or Die, in which a common contract will be used to develop multiple UIs.
+- 2 "Hackathons" (at the end of each phase), sponsored by Stake or Die, in which a common contract worked on by different teams to build different UIs.
 - Free video tutorials demonstrating solutions to common issues.